cryobry/installjrmc/README.md

 ### services

-When installing systemd services it is important to execute `installJRMC` as the user you wish to run the services.
-MC services are installed as system-level services (`--service-type=system`) by default.
-They can be manipulated by the root user: `sudo systemctl stop jriver-servicename@username.service`.
-It is also possible to create user-level services using `--service-type=user` that can be manipulated by the current user: `systemctl --user stop jriver-mediacenter`.
+MC helper services are installed as system-level services (`--service-type=system`) by default and manipulatable by the root user: `sudo systemctl stop jriver-servicename@username.service`.
+It is also possible to create user-level services using `--service-type=user` that can be manipulated by the current unprivileged user: `systemctl --user stop jriver-mediacenter`.

 ```text
 jriver-mediaserver